Document Organization

 Step 2: Gather, don’t sort

 Your only job is to collect papers from around the house that belong to the ONE category you chose.
+Put them in a basket, tote, or box.

 This removes the chaos without requiring decisions yet.